Hamilton, South Lanarkshire: Geography

+The following towns/villages directly border Hamilton: Blantyre, East Kilbride, Quarter, Strathaven, Motherwell, Bothwell, Ferniegair, Limekilnburn.

 Hamilton is twinned with Châtellerault in France.
 This connection dates from the 16th century when the title Duc de Châtellerault was conferred on James Hamilton, 2nd Earl of Arran.
 The Duke's Chatelherault Hunting Lodge (now in Chatelherault Country Park), a primary school and new railway station are named 'Chatelherault' for this reason.

 Economy

-Service industries and local government are major employers in Hamilton, as are Philips, the Dutch electronics conglomerate.
+Service industries and local government are major employers in Hamilton.
 The town centre has been regenerated with new indoor shopping centres (the Regent Shopping Centre, New Cross Shopping Centre) Hamilton Retail Park and the Palace Grounds Retail Park.

 Restaurants and national retail outlets are situated in a redeveloped part of the Palace Grounds that are visible upon entering the town from the M74 motorway.
 The creation of a circular town square has resulted in Hamilton receiving numerous town planning awards during the past decade.
 This development transformed the Hamilton side of Strathclyde Park, which was the original site of the Duke's palace.
 Hamilton has been a Fairtrade Town since 2005.